ccibeekeoc42/MakeMoreEngine/README.md

 Now the task is to find the optimal set of weights (W) such that the probabilities that come out of our neural network is good (minimized loss).
 We can achieve this by training the network and tuning the weights (gradient based optimization).

 Keep in mind that our neural net is a single linear layer followed by a softmax and our loss here is the NLL.
+This is because this is a classification problem rather than a regression where a typical loss function is the mean-squared error.

 ```python
 # Gradient descent